My research explores how language reflects and constructs identity, belonging, and power.

 Current Projects

-Linguicism and Language Activism — Forthcoming; co-authored textbook chapter on linguicism and equitable language practices in university contexts
+Grammar Freedom Fighters: A Multimodal Class Project to Shift Language Bias on Campus — Forthcoming; co-authored textbook chapter on linguicism and equitable language practices in university contexts.

-Putting on the Poo-Yai: A Critical Discourse Analysis of Cajun Authentication Practices — Manuscript in preparation; co-authoring a critical discourse analysis of Cajun authentication practices and representations of Cajunness across digital and popular media in contemporary cultural markets, with Dr. Nicole Stanford.
+Putting on the Poo-Yai: A Critical Discourse Analysis of Cajun Authentication Practices — Manuscript submitted to American Speech; co-authored a critical discourse analysis of Cajun authentication practices and representations of Cajunness across digital and popular media in contemporary cultural markets, with Dr. Nichole Stanford.

 La Poussiere: Rhythms of Identity, Belonging, and Cultural Continuity in a Cajun Dance Hall — A conference paper based on an ethnographic study of a Cajun dance hall, examining how belonging is enacted through embodied participation, multimodal communication, and intergenerational continuity.